fshowalter/movielog-archive/reviews/it-follows-2014.md

 Jay wakes up tied to a wheelchair in a desolate, graffiti-covered parking garage.
 Hugh is pacing behind her, his eyes darting around.
 "You're not going to believe me," he begins, "but I need to you to remember what I'm saying."

-Hugh then goes on to tell her something is now following her.
+Hugh tells her something is now following her.
 It doesn't run, but it's always walking in a straight line right toward her.
 If it touches her, she's dead.
 It can look like anyone.
 Someone she knows or a complete stranger.
 It's a curse.
 Someone gave it to him, and now, by having sex with her, he's given it to her.
-If the thing gets her, it starts going after Hugh again, then right down the line to wherever it started.
+If the thing gets her, it goes after Hugh again, then right down the line to wherever it started.
 The best thing she can do now, Hugh says, is to have sex with someone else and pass the curse on.

 To prove his point, he wheels her to the edge of the garage.
 Looking down into the overgrown lot, Jay can see a half-naked woman shambling toward the garage.
 Hugh waits until the thing enters the garage and is nearly on top of them before wheeling Jay out and to his car.
 They peel out, leaving the thing behind.